 LeveragedTTPsType Class

 The LeveragedTTPsType class specifies one or more TTP that are asserted to have been leveraged during this Incident.
-It extends the GenericRelationShipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).
+It extends the GenericRelationshipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).

-The UML digram corresponding to the LeveragedTTPsType class class is shown in Figure 3-7.
+The UML diagram corresponding to the LeveragedTTPsType class is shown in Figure 3-7.

 Figure 3-7.
 UML diagram of the LeveragedTTPsType class